GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 # Migrate from InfluxDB

-InfluxDB is a well-known time series database.
-However, as the volume of time series data grows today, it may not meet users' requirements in terms of performance, scalability, and cost.

 GreptimeDB is a high-performance time series database designed to work in the infrastructure of the cloud era.
 Users can benefit from its elasticity and commodity storage.

-Migrating from InfluxDB to GreptimeDB can be a good choice.
+Migrating from InfluxDB to GreptimeDB could be a beneficial move.
-This document will help you understand the differences between the data models of the two databases and guide you through the migration process.
+This guide will help you comprehend the differences between the data models of the two databases and will walk you through the migration process.

 ## Data model in difference

-While you are likely familiar with [InfluxDB key concepts](https://docs.influxdata.com/influxdb/v2/reference/key-concepts/), the [data model](../concepts/data-model.md) of GreptimeDB is something new to explore.
+While you may already be familiar with [InfluxDB key concepts](https://docs.influxdata.com/influxdb/v2/reference/key-concepts/), the [data model](../concepts/data-model.md) of GreptimeDB is something new to explore.
 Let's start with similarities and differences:

-- Both solutions are [schemaless](/user-guide/write-data/overview#automatic-schema-generation), which means there is no need to define a schema before writing data.
+- Both solutions are [schemaless](/user-guide/write-data/overview#automatic-schema-generation), eliminating the need to define a schema before writing data.
 - In InfluxDB, a point represents a single data record with a measurement, tag set, field set, and a timestamp.
-In GreptimeDB, it is represented as a row of data in the time-series table.
-The table name corresponds to the measurement, and the columns consist of three types: Tag, Field, and Timestamp.
+In GreptimeDB, it is represented as a row of data in the time-series table, where the table name aligns with the measurement, and the columns are divided into three types: Tag, Field, and Timestamp.
-- GreptimeDB uses `TimestampNanosecond` as the data type for timestamp data from the [InfluxDB line protocol API](/user-guide/write-data/influxdb-line).
+- GreptimeDB uses `TimestampMillisecond` as the data type for timestamp data from the [InfluxDB line protocol API](/user-guide/write-data/influxdb-line).
 - GreptimeDB uses `Float64` as the data type for numeric data from the InfluxDB line protocol API.

-Let’s consider the following [sample data](https://docs.influxdata.com/influxdb/v2/reference/key-concepts/data-elements/#sample-data) borrowed from InfluxDB docs as an example:
+Consider the following [sample data](https://docs.influxdata.com/influxdb/v2/reference/key-concepts/data-elements/#sample-data) borrowed from InfluxDB docs as an example:

 |_time|_measurement|location|scientist|_field|_value|
 |---|---|---|---|---|---|